josh-hernandez-exe/dice-distro/README.md

 ### Selecting the Three Highest Values from Four D6 and Summing
-The indices have the same meaning as with `--op-func multi-select` (and thus the same meaning as `--op-func select`), but with an additional parameter refering to the operation that will be applied to the selected values.
+The indices have the same meaning as with `--op-func multi-select` (and thus the same meaning as `--op-func select`), but with an additional parameter referring to the operation that will be applied to the selected values.
 ```
 ➔ python dice_distro.py -d 6 -n 4 --op-func select --op-params -1 -2 -3 sum